Houston: Early 21st century

+Flooding and storms

-Flooding has been a recurring problem in the Houston area, exacerbated by a lack of zoning laws, which allowed unregulated building of residential homes and other structures in flood-prone areas.
+Flooding has been a recurring problem in the Houston area.
 In June 2001, Tropical Storm Allison dumped up to 40 in of rain on parts of Houston, causing what was then the worst flooding in the city's history and billions of dollars in damage, and killed 20 people in Texas.
 In August 2005, Houston became a shelter to more than 150,000 people from New Orleans, who evacuated from Hurricane Katrina.
 One month later, about 2.5 million Houston-area residents evacuated when Hurricane Rita approached the Gulf Coast, leaving little damage to the Houston area.
 This was the largest urban evacuation in the history of the United States.

 In May 2015, seven people died after 12 inches of rain fell in 10 hours during what is known as the Memorial Day Flood.
 Eight people died in April 2016 during a storm that dropped 17 inches of rain.
 The worst came in late August 2017, when Hurricane Harvey stalled over southeastern Texas, much like Tropical Storm Allison did sixteen years earlier, causing severe flooding in the Houston area, with some areas receiving over 50 in of rain.
 The rainfall exceeded 50 inches in several areas locally, breaking the national record for rainfall.
 The damage for the Houston area was estimated at up to $125 billion U.S. dollars, and was considered to be one of the worst natural disasters in the history of the United States, with the death toll exceeding 70 people.
+Houston's lack of zoning laws allowed unregulated building of residential homes and other structures in flood-prone areas.
+However, it also resulted in more concentrated development in already urban areas than in wetlands and suburbs.
+Mayor Sylvester Turner tweeted of Hurricane Harvey that "zoning wouldn't have changed anything.
+We would have been a city with zoning that flooded."

+On May 16, 2024, a strong derecho caused widespread damage across the city and surrounding metropolitan area.